£30.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Mavic chain, hailing from France and in production during the 2000s.
-Made from steel and weighing in at 330 grams.
+Panaracer Smoke folding tyre, hailing from Japan and in production during the 1990s (yet still new & unused after all this time!).
+Made from rubber/kevlar and weighing in at 611 grams.
 A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO